smikitky/chatgpt-md-translator/README.md

 - `-f NUM`, `--fragment-size=NUM`: Sets the fragment size (in string length).
 - `-t NUM`, `--temperature=NUM`: Sets the "temperature", or the randomness of the output.
 - `-i NUM`, `--interval=NUM`: Sets the API call interval.
 - `-o NAME`, `--out=NAME`: Explicitly sets the output file name.
-If set, the `OUT_SUFFIX` setting will be ignored.
+If set, the `OUTPUT_FILE_PATTERN` setting will be ignored.
-- `--out-suffix=NAME`: Output file suffix.
-See above.

 ## Limitations and Pitfalls

 - Use only "Chat" models.
-InstructGPT models such as "text-davinci-001" are not supported.
+Legacy InstructGPT models such as "text-davinci-001" are not supported.
 - This tool does not perform serious Markdown parsing for fragment splitting.
 The algorithm may fail on an atypical source file that has no or very few blank lines.
 However, this also means that most Markdown dialects can be handled without any configuration.
 If this tool makes mistakes for certain custom markups, it can likely be addressed with tweaking your prompt file.
 - Actually, this tool does not perform any Markdown-specific processing other than code block detection, so it may also handle plain text or Wiki-style documents.
 - The combination of this tool and GPT-4 should do 80% of the translation job, but be sure to review the result at your own responsibility.
 It sometimes ignores your instruction or outputs invalid Markdown, most of which are easily detectable and fixable with tools like VS Code's diff editor.